enNaDev/color-game/README.md

-# color-game
+# Color Guessing Game

 ### Live demo: https://ennadev.github.io/color-game/

-This is a Color Game guessing!
+This is a Color Guessing Game!

 Try to guess the color that is randomly generated.
 The color is given in RGB format.